Divakar2508/Web-Scraping-and-data-analysis/README.md

 # Webscraping and analysis of IMDB data

-Done web-scraping using a AutoScraper library from IMDB Website
+Done web-scraping using a library called AutoScraper, from IMDB Website

 scraped the data of movies from amazon ,information like movie name,director,genre,rating and movie gross